HuwSy/suricata-reporting/README.md

-# Suricata basic reports
+# Suricata basic reports and ip filtering
 This assumes suricata is setup to allow what is needed, block what is not and alert everything else which can get noisy.

+## Reports
-This is why it truncates fast log and cross checks dns requests from eve log in case of caching.
+The reporting truncates fast log and cross checks dns requests from dns log in case of caching.

 /etc/suricata/suricata.yaml
 ```